IBM/universal-connectors/docs/Guardium Data Protection/kafka_uc_integration.md

 ## 5. Limitations

-1. Client hostname is not captured by EDB PostgresSQL native audit on traffic of some db client tools, therefore can not be reported in Guardium.
+* Client hostname is not captured by EDB PostgresSQL native audit on traffic of some db client tools, therefore can not be reported in Guardium.

-2. Source program is not captured by EDB PostgresSQL native audit on failed login attempt, therefore can not be reported in Guardium.
+* Source program is not captured by EDB PostgresSQL native audit on failed login attempt, therefore can not be reported in Guardium.

-3. Operating system user is not captured by EDB PostgresSQL native audit, therefore can not be reported in Guardium.
+* Operating system user is not captured by EDB PostgresSQL native audit, therefore can not be reported in Guardium.

+* In any Kafka cluster that is deployed with 3 or more Kafka nodes, if only 1 node is up and running, then there is loss of data.